procivis/one-wallet/README.md

 ## How to use the Procivis One Wallet

 - Use the Wallet for a free-standing solution that can be white-labeled
-- Use the [React Native One Core][rncore] to embed wallet capabilities into an existing app
+- Use the [One Core React Native SDK][rncore] to embed wallet capabilities into an existing app
 - Use the [components][comp] library for UI elements for your digital wallet app

 ## Getting started